aredn/aredn/SUPPORTED_DEVICES.md

 **Status**
 * *released* - this image is in a production release of the AREDN® firmware.
 * *nightly* - this device is newly supported in the nightly builds (since the last production release).
-* *sunset* - this device is supported but no longer recommended.
-Support will be deprecated in the future.
+* *sunset* - this device is supported but no longer recommended for new purchases or installs.
 * *brick* - this image has been tested and found to brick your hardware.
 Avoid for now.
 * *not supported* - this image is no longer supported and not available for download.
 * *frozen* - this device has been previously sunsetted, and is now frozen.
 Old images are still available but there will be no future updates.